serapath/npmgenerate/README.md

-# uber-ngen
+# npmgenerate

-`uber-ngen` is a scaffolding module used to scaffold out any kind of project.
+`npmgenerate` is a scaffolding module used to scaffold out any kind of project.

 ## Creating a template for ngen

 `ngen` is a tool that creates the new files for your project.

 You author an `ngen` template and you can then use `ngen` to create a new folder based on the template.

 An `ngen` template is a folder with an `index.js` and a `content`